-The Allen Institute for Brain Science has created biological reagents and analysis tools necessary to develop our datasets and open resources.
-We strive to make these tools available to the scientific community.
-Below is information about resources such as tutorials, transgenic mice, cell lines, hardware designs, software applications, and other utilities.
+The Allen Institute for Brain Science has created biological and analysis tools that we used to develop our open datasets and other resources.
+We make many tools available to the scientific community.
+Below is information about tools such as tutorials, transgenic mice, cell lines, hardware designs, software applications, and other utilities.

 The Allen Institute has generated over 100 transgenic mouse lines for cell-type-specific labeling and manipulation.
 These lines are made available through The Jackson Laboratory.
 Learn more about the driver and reporter lines, and access characterization data that is available.